readthedocs/readthedocs.org/docs/terms-of-service.rst

    A "User Account" represents an individual User's authorization to log in to and use the Service and serves as a User's identity on Read the Docs.
    "Organizations" are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
    A User Account can be a member of any number of Organizations.
+8. "User Personal Information" is any information about one of our users which could, alone or together with other information, personally identify him or her.
+   Information such as a user name and password, an email address, a real name, and a photograph are examples of User Personal Information.
+   Our :doc:`privacy-policy` goes into more details on User Personal Information, what data Read the Docs collects, and why we collect it.

 Our services